-It was with much sadness that I learned of Doris Day’s recent passing from Darlin’ Husband.
+It was with much sadness that I learned of Doris Day’s recent passing from Darlin Husband.
 Despite the fact this actress only appeared in just 39 films and a handful of TV performances over 25 years in front of the cameras, she’s a famous acting name everyone knows.
-This not just because of her mention in the song Sandra Dee, where bitch (with a heart) Rizzo mimics wholesome Sandy in Grease (1978).
-But for Day’s infectious, warm and wholesome performances, and this often reflected in her movies.
+This is not just because of her mention in the song Sandra Dee, where bitch (with a heart) Rizzo mimics wholesome Sandy in Grease (1978).
+Day’s infectious, warm and wholesome performances were often reflected in her movies.

 Day also showed she could act in a non-singing or musical role in her convincing performance in The Thrill of it All.
 Where you feel so absorbed by her believable portrayal, you don’t miss her belting out a track.
 Her on-screen romantic chemistry with James Garner – playing her husband – absorbed you in their roles.
 This rather than think of them as a singer for her, and James Rockford from The Rockford Files (1974-80) for him.

 I watched many of her films as a kid.
 With a re-watch of Young at Heart and The Thrill of it All.
-I’ve also learned more on the off-screen facts behind these movies learning Day as delightful as she is off-screen as on screen.
+I’ve also learned more about the off-screen facts behind these movies learning Day is as delightful as she is off-screen as on-screen.
 I’ve also discovered previously unseen treasures such as Teacher’s Pet and her last movie, With Six You Get Egg Roll (1968).

 My favourite of her movies always has to be Young at Heart, and not just because of her co-star Gig Young.
 But I hated the way her character dated gregarious Gig Young’s Alex Burke then dumped him for a surly Sinatra in Barney Sloan.
 I really couldn’t fault the actress, especially in her rendition of You, My Love with ol’ blue eyes himself.

 Another memorable performance, I’ve re-discovered is Calamity Jane (1953) showing her distinctive singing voice at its best.
 In her wonderful sparring (yet chemistry filled), with her leading man, Howard Keel.
-Which on watching this film years ago, I knew more of her than connecting him with Dallas (1978-91).
+On watching this film years ago, I knew more of her than I do know when connecting him with Dallas (1978-91).